Cleanup begins of Haiti town’s earthquake-crumbled homes

 “I have not found anything yet,” Jules said.

-Maniche is a teeth-rattling hour’s drive from paved road, over a mountain pass and settled in a wide, green valley.
+Maniche is a teeth-rattling hour’s drive from a paved road, over a mountain pass, and settled in a wide, green valley.
 The town lost 80% to 90% of its homes, according to preliminary estimates.
 Piles of rubble like Jules’ grandmother’s house dot every street.

 Even most of those houses still standing will have to be torn down.